byterubpay/byterub-site/README.md

 ### 3. Translate the file
 Here you can do your translation.
 Depending on the page, you may have to maneuver around some HTML or markdown.
 In general, anything between two tags (such as `<p>TRANSLATE THIS</p>`) should be fine.
 Testing is VERY important, so do NOT skip it.
 If during testing, the page appears different from the original English page (besides the translated text, of course), you did something wrong and may have to start again.

 #### 3.1.
-Notes for Moneropedia Entries
+Notes for ByteRubpedia Entries
-Moneropedia entries have two specificities:
+ByteRubpedia entries have two specificities:

 * The Front Matter:
-Moneropedia Fron should be translated for both *entry:* and *summary:* elements.
+ByteRubpedia Fron should be translated for both *entry:* and *summary:* elements.
 However, *terms:* should be extanded with their translation, leaving the English words **untouched**.
 This is really important for compatibility purposes.
 With this, if a new guide is added to the site, an English term on the untranslated version of the guide in another language could be linked to the moneropedia article (of the same language).

 * The old *untranslated* snippet must be removed, therefore the next section is irrelevant here.